jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d792537533b1c7843bfd029
+id: 5d792537dc0fe84345d4f19e
-title: Part 92
+title: Part 93
 challengeType: 0
-dashedName: part-92
+dashedName: part-93
 ---

 # --description--

-The `includes` method works on a string and checks if the argument is its substring.

-Add an empty if statement to `update` which executes if `element.id` is **not** a substring of `value`.
+Add another condition to the if statement so that it only executes if the first character of `value` is `=`.
+Do this by adding `&& value[0] === "="` to the if statement.

 # --hints--